bmaxdk/path-planning/README.md

 ![alt text][image31]
 ![alt text][image32]
 ![alt text][image33]
 Minimizing g(n) favors shorter paths and minimizing h(n) favors paths in the direction of the goal.
 A* searches for the shortest path in the direction of the goal.
 For valid heuristic, h(x) would be the Euclidean distance from a node to the goal.
 Nodes close to the goal have a low heuristic value, and nodes further away from the goal have a higher heeuristic value.
 As shown below, The goal itself has a heuristic of zero.
-In A* use ***Priority Queue*** for the frontier.
+In A* use ***Priority Queue*** as the data structure underlying the frontier.
+Unlike UCS, A* search is directed towards the goal.
+The nodes on the left hand side of the graaph have not been explored.
+This instance where nodes' path and f(n) value aree updated based on h(n).

 ![alt text][image34]
 ![alt text][image35]
 ![alt text][image36]
 ![alt text][image37]
+A heuristic function provides the robot with knowledge about the environment, guiding it in the direction of the goal.
+A* uses tthe sum of the path cost and the heuristic function to determine which nodes to explore next.
+Choosing an appropriate heuristic function(Euclidean distance, Manhattan distance, etc) is importnat. the order in which nodes are explored will change from one heuristic to another.
+However, A* search algorithm isn’t guaranteed to be optimal.

+A* search will find the optimal path if* the following conditions are met:
+* Every edge must have a cost greater than some value, ϵ, otherwise, the search can get stuck in infinite loops and the search would not be complete.
+* The heuristic function must be consistent.
+This means that it must obey the triangle inequality theorem.
+That is, for three neighbouring points ( $x_{1}, x_{2}, x_{3}$ ), tthe heuristic value for $x_{1}$ to $x_{3}$ must be less than the sum of the heuristic values for $x_{1}$ to $x_{2}$ and $x_{2}$ to $x_{3}$.
+* The heuristic function must be admissible.
+This means that h(n) must always be less than or equal to the true cost of reaching the goal from every node.
+In other words, h(n) must never overestimate the true path cost.
+![alt text][image38]

+As shown above, to understand where the admissibility clause comes from.
+Suppose you have two paths to a goal where one is optimal (the highlighted path), and one is not (the lower path).
+Both heuristics overestimate the path cost.
+From the start, you have four nodes on the frontier, but Node N would be expanded first because its h(n) is the lowest - it is equal to 62.
+From there, the goal node is added to the frontier - with a cost of 23 + 37 = 60.
+This node looks more promising than Node P, whose h(n) is equal to 63.
+In such a case, A* finds a path to the goal which is not optimal.
+If the heuristics never overestimated the true cost, this situation would not occur because Node P would look more promising than Node N and be explored first.

+Admissibility is a requirement for A* to be optimal.
+For this reason, common heuristics include the Euclidean distance from a node to the goal or in some applications the Manhattan distance.
+When comparing two different types of values - for instance, if the path cost is measured in hours, but the heuristic function is estimating distance - then you would need to determine a scaling parameter to be able to sum the two in a useful manner.

 ## Probabilistic Path Planning
 While the first two approaches looked at the path planning problem generically - with no understanding of who or what may be executing the actions - probabilistic path planning takes into account the uncertainty of the robot’s motion.
 It's used in reinforcement learning as well such as reward.